 The University of Oslo is the highest ranked institution of education and research in Norway and recently received an Outstanding International Student Satisfaction award.
 You can take courses in English in a wide variety of fields alongside Norwegian and international students.
-Outside of class you can participate in UiO's special events programme including museum tours, hiking trips, ski courses, film evenings and a weekly International Coffee hour.
+Outside of class you can participate in UiO's special events programme including museum tours, hiking trips, ski courses, and film evenings.

 Students attend classes with international and/or host country students.

 You may choose to take a Norwegian language course.